 - No holiday or sick pay.
 If you’re not working, your not getting paid.
 Calling in sick to work and getting paid is no longer a luxury you can afford.
 Taking care of your health and well-being is now more important than ever.

 - Saving for a pension.
 Being self employed means that you now have to start thinking about paying into your own pension.
 This can cost as much or little as you like but no one is going to do this for you now.

 - Tax returns.
 It’s now your responsibility to ensure you save and pay your taxes.
 Filling out the self assessment forms can be somewhat complicated and something that cannot be ignored.

 Luckily my wife has been self employed for a few years now and understands the pros and cons of self employment, so I feel like I have that help and support in place already.
 She’s discovered lots of ways to make money online and tried so many methods that she has a wealth of knowledge in several areas, including selling online.
 If you’re going in alone it’s definitely worth chatting to someone with first hand experience before you take the plunge.

-My handyman services in Brockworth and the surround areas is almost a dream job.
-It provides a certain level of freedom and flexibility in my life that the 9 to 5 didn’t, but most importantly it makes me happy, doing the jobs I love doing at home, as a full time career.
+Offering handyman services in my local area is almost a dream job for me right now!
+It provides a certain level of freedom and flexibility in my life that the 9 to 5 didn’t, but most importantly it makes me happy, doing the jobs I love doing at home, as a full-time career.